pascual-tejero/image-classification-CIFAR10/README.md

-# CIFAR-10 Image Classification using LeNet-5-inspired Neural Network
+# CIFAR-10 Image Classification using LeNet-5-inspired Neural Network and ResNet-18

 This project is an image classification task using the CIFAR-10 dataset.
 We provide implementations of two different neural network architectures, LeNet-5 and ResNet-18, for image classification.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.